Once your GitHub account is connected, you can export your project and keep it in sync as your app evolves.

 - Open the project settings (gear icon in the chat panel).

-Caffeine queues the export and posts a message in your chat confirming it has been queued, along with the repository URL.
-Exports run in the background, so you can keep working while it processes.
+After you click, Caffeine queues the export and shows a confirmation dialog titled "Queued for export to GitHub" with the message "Your changes will typically be exported to GitHub within 5 minutes."
+This means the export has been accepted but is not yet complete — it runs in the background while you keep working.
+Caffeine also posts a message in your chat confirming the export has been queued, along with the repository URL.
 When the export finishes, another message appears in chat to confirm it completed successfully.
 If something goes wrong, you will also see a message in chat explaining what happened with a prompt to try again.

 Caffeine pushes a new commit to the main branch of your repository.
 No new branch is created — all commits go to main.
 If the new build produced no file changes compared to the previous export, no commit is created.